ECB's Liikanen says regulation could be extended to shadow banks

-HELSINKI (Reuters) - Major organizations that carry out banking activities, but are not banks, may become so important to the financial system that they need to be regulated like traditional banks, a European Central Bank governing council member said on Saturday.
+HELSINKI, April 26 (Reuters) - Major organisations that carry out banking activities, but are not banks, may become so important to the financial system that they need to be regulated like traditional banks, a European Central Bank governing council member said on Saturday.

 Financial regulators are seeking to shine a light on so-called “shadow banking”, a 24-trillion-euro ($33 trillion) industry in Europe - half the world’s total - that comprises money market funds, some hedge funds, and firms involved in securities lending and repurchase markets.